aidenstud/IS-477-Project/Data_Analysis/Data_Quality_Cleaning.md

 - Metrics are only calculated for weekdays between 6 AM–11 PM, leaving gaps for late nights and weekends.
 - Only one “representative” weekday per month is modeled, which may not capture daily variation.
 - Months affected by disruptions (ex: COVID, Omicron) contain partial data and require estimation.
-- Changes to the data-processing pipeline (e.g., in 2024) make metrics not fully consistent with earlier years.
+- Changes to the data-processing pipeline (ex: 2024) make metrics not fully consistent with earlier years.

 <br><br>